biemond/biemond-orawls-vagrant-solaris-soa/README.md

 The reference implementation of https://github.com/biemond/biemond-orawls
 optimized for linux,solaris and the use of Hiera

-creates a patched 10.3.6 SOA Suite WebLogic cluster ( adminsol,nodesol1 , nodesol2 )
+creates a patched 10.3.6 SOA Suite WebLogic cluster ( adminsol, nodesol1 , nodesol2 )
 creates an Oracle Database 12.1 ( dbsol )
 creates an Linux RCU Host ( rcunod )